arobson/rabbot/README.md

 Options is a hash that can contain the following:
  * `name` - the name of this connection.
 Defaults to `"default"`.
- * `server` - the IP address or DNS name of the RabbitMQ server.
+ * `host` - the IP address or DNS name of the RabbitMQ server.
 Defaults to `"localhost"`.
  * `port` - the TCP/IP port on which RabbitMQ is listening.
 Defaults to `5672`.
  * `vhost` - the named vhost to use in RabbitMQ.
 Defaults to the root vhost, `"%2f"` ("/").
  * `protocol` - the connection protocol to use.
 Defaults to "amqp://".